Seirdy/seirdy.one/content/posts/website-best-practices.md

 Some users' browsers set default page colors that aren't black-on-white.
 For instance, Linux users who enable GTK style overrides might default to having white text on a dark background.
 Websites that explicitly set foreground colors but leave the default background color (or vice-versa) end up being difficult to read.
 The same phenomenon occurs on pages with text foregrounds with image backgrounds.

-A second opinion: <span itemprop="mentions" itemscope itemtype="https://schema.org/TechArticle">{{< indieweb-person first-name="Chris" last-name="Siebenmann" url="https://utcc.utoronto.ca/~cks/"  itemprop="author" >}} describes this in more detail in {{<cited-work name="AWebColoursProblem" url="https://utcc.utoronto.ca/~cks/space/blog/web/AWebColoursProblem" extraName="headline">}}</span>.
+A second opinion: <span itemprop="mentions" itemscope itemtype="https://schema.org/TechArticle">{{< indieweb-person first-name="Chris" last-name="Siebenmann" url="https://utcc.utoronto.ca/~cks/"  itemprop="author" >}} describes this in more detail in {{<cited-work name="A Web Colours Problem" url="https://utcc.utoronto.ca/~cks/space/blog/web/AWebColoursProblem" extraName="headline">}}</span>.
 In short: when setting colors, always set both the foreground and the background color.
 Don't set just one of the two.

-Chris also describes the importance of visited link colors in <cite>[VisitedLinks<wbr>Usability](https://utcc.utoronto.ca/~cks/space/blog/web/VisitedLinksUsability)</cite>.
+Chris also describes the importance of visited link colors in <cite>[Visited Links Usability](https://utcc.utoronto.ca/~cks/space/blog/web/VisitedLinksUsability)</cite>.

 {{< transcribed-image type="screenshot" id="better-mf-website" >}}